Hypothyroidism: Common causes, symptoms, homeopathic remedies and prevalence

 The key to properly treating the thyroid is to diagnose what the underlying reasons are for its dysfunction.
 Heavy metals specially mercury, pesticides, chemicals, nutritional deficiencies specially iodine, vaccinations, infections (viral, bacterial, fungal, mold) and radiation are some of the issues that have to be considered.
 Once the causative factor(s) are recognized, a comprehensive detoxification program is required.
 Reducing the burden will enhance nutritional, homeopathic or even a natural thyroid hormone therapy.

-Other homeopathic substances that may be beneficial include Lycopus, Ignatia, Spigelia, Iodum, Spongia tosta, Baryta carbonica, Ammonium muriaticum, Fucus, Thyroidinum, Badiaga, Calcarea iodatum, Ferru iodatum, Sulfuricum iodatum and Arsenicum album.
+Homeopathic substances that may be beneficial include Lycopus, Ignatia, Spigelia, Iodum, Spongia tosta, Baryta carbonica, Ammonium muriaticum, Fucus, Thyroidinum, Badiaga, Calcarea iodatum, Ferru iodatum, Sulfuricum iodatum and Arsenicum album.